top of page

 Congratulations!
 In reaching the end of this book, you have taken a step toward opening your talent strategy to all the support and diversity available to you via the workforce development ecosystem.

 You may remember that in Chapter 1, you met some folks who were grappling with job-related challenges.
 Let’s imagine that they were able to get engaged in the workforce development ecosystem.
-Let’s take a look where they find themselves now.
+Let’s take a look at where they find themselves now.

 Remember Maya?